Explore Jobs

 Human Resources Technology Statistics

-• 80% of U.S. small businesses now use HR software or plan to use it in the next one to two years.
+• 80% of U.S. small businesses currently use or plan to adopt HR software within the next one to two years.

-• A majority of recruiters (75%) use applicant tracking software to find potential employees, while 79% use social media.
+• A significant majority of recruiters (75%) employ applicant tracking software, and 79% use social media in their recruitment efforts.

-• A majority of employers (97%) plan to increase their investments in recruiting technology.
+• 97% of employers plan to increase their investment in recruiting technology.

-• During the next few years, 60% of HR departments are expected to invest in predictive analysis, 53% in process automation, and 47% in artificial intelligence.
+• In the next few years, 60% of HR departments are expected to invest in predictive analysis, 53% in process automation, and 47% in artificial intelligence.

 • Among recruiters, 76% believe that artificial intelligence will play a fundamental role in the coming years.

-• Virtual recruitment has become the most used method in the hiring process.
+• Virtual recruitment has become the dominant method in the hiring process.

-• However, only 16% of HR professionals in the U.S. are prepared to adapt to a virtual recruiting and hiring process.
+• However, only 16% of HR professionals in the U.S. feel prepared for a fully virtual recruiting and hiring process.

-• Only 37% of human resources managers are confident in their ability to tackle necessary changes and use technology such as artificial intelligence.
+• Only 37% of human resources managers are confident in their ability to manage necessary changes and integrate technology such as artificial intelligence.

-• Similarly, two out of three human resources managers agree that the sector is experiencing a digital transformation, although only 40% have a road map to approach this new phase.
+• Furthermore, two-thirds of human resources managers acknowledge that the sector is undergoing a digital transformation, yet only 40% have a strategic plan to navigate this transition.

 Human Resources Hiring Statistics